strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 When the above resource is created, the Strimzi Kafka Bridge is reachable through the `my-bridge.io` host, so you can interact with it using different HTTP methods at the address `http://my-bridge.io:80/<endpoint>` where `<endpoint>` is one of the REST endpoints exposed by the bridge for sending and receiving messages, subscribing to topics and so on.

-> If your cluster is running using Minikube, don't forget to update your local `/etc/hosts` file adding a line as `<minikubeip> my-bridge.io` where you can get the `<minikubeip>` by running the command `minikube ip` first.
+> If your cluster is running using Minikube, you can use the `nip.io` service to reach the brigde.
+The bridge address will be like `<minikubeip>.nip.io` where you can get the `<minikubeip>` by running the command `minikube ip` first.

 In order to verify that the Ingress is working properly, try to hit the `/healthy` endpoint of the bridge with the following `curl` command.